 Maintenance of varnish systems

-All Epifanes varnishes contain highly effective UV filters and inhibitors.
-A fully applied Epifanes varnish system with sufficient varnish film thickness will keep its high gloss and provide long term protection against UV radiation.
-Later than other brands, but inevitably also Epifanes varnish will have to be recoated from time to time..
+Epifanes varnishes contain highly effective UV filters and inhibitors.
+A well applied Epifanes varnish system with sufficient film thickness will keep its high gloss and provide long term protection against UV radiation.
+Periodic maintenance, however, is necessary on any exterior wood surface, even when coated with Epifanes varnish.

-Ensure that the existing system is always dry and free of dirt, grease, salt, dust and other contamination.
-Remove sharp wood edges by sanding in order that they can hold more varnish.
-To avoid the intake of moisture and deformation of wood, apply 3 or more varnish coats on the inside of the wood.
-Also make sure that sufficient film thickness is applied on overhanging areas where it takes longer for moisture to evaporate.
+Ensure the existing system is dry and free of dirt, grease, salt, dust and other contamination.
+Remove sharp wood edges by sanding so they can hold more varnish.
+To avoid the intake of moisture and possible warping, apply 3 or more varnish coats on the backside of the wood.
+Also make sure sufficient film thickness is applied on overhanging areas where it takes longer for moisture to evaporate.

 Judging the condition of varnish systems